Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 \subsection{An overview of our argument}

 Let $A$ be an abelian surface over a totally real field $F$.
 We may assume that $\mathrm{End}_{F}(A) = \Z$ as otherwise, $A$ is of $\mathrm{GL}_2$-type, in which case it is known that $A$ is potentially modular.
 If $\mathrm{End}_{F}(A) = \Z$, a generalization of the paramodular conjecture predicts the existence of a holomorphic weight~ $2$ Hilbert--Siegel modular cuspidal eigenform $f$ (for the group $\mathrm{GSp}_4/F$) associated to $A$ in the sense that we have an equality of $L$-functions $L(f,s) = L (H^1(A),s)$.
 If such an equality holds, we say that $A$ is modular.
-A holomorphic weight $2$ Hilbert--Siegel modular cuspidal eigenform can be viewed as a section of a line bundle $\omega^2$ over the Hilbert--Siegel modular variety $X$.
-Here~$X$ is a smooth algebraic variety defined over~$\Q$ of dimension~$3[F:\Q]$ which parametrizes abelian schemes of dimension~$2[F:\Q]$ equipped with an action of~$\OL_F$, a level structure, and a polarization.

 In this paper, we establish that (under some mild further restrictions on~$A$), after possibly replacing the field $F$ by a finite totally real extension $F'$, the conjecture is true.

 \begin{rem} There are situations where we don't prove (even potentially) the paramodular conjecture for $A$.
 This is due to the presence of non-trivial endomorphisms of~$A$ over $\Qbar$.
 Nevertheless, we always express the $L$-function of $A$ using automorphic forms on groups $\mathrm{GL}_i/K$ for $i \in \{1,2,4\}$ and $K$ a number field, and thus establish Conjecture~\ref{conj:serre}. \end{rem}